top of page

 Brutal antisemitic deportations and pogroms, Russification, and ethnic cleansings would follow in an attempt to control and subjugate the “Little Russian” -as the Russians called the Ukrainian ethnicities.

 The bane of the Russians had always been the need to solve "The Ukrainian Question."
 That is, Ukraine's desire to reassert its national identity.
 This would be no different with the Soviets.
-In fact, to "solve it," they subdued a free Ukraine in 1921 to make it the cornerstone of what would become the USSR.
+In fact, in their attempt to “solve" Ukrainian nationalism, they subdued a free Ukraine in 1921 by force to making it the cornerstone of what would become the USSR.

 Map Kyvian Rus.

-As for the Russian people writ large, they simply switched one set of brutal colonizers for another.
+As for Russian citizens writ large, they simply switched one set of brutal colonizers for another.

 Stalinist propaganda against the “kulak parasite."